 This method attempts to translate the InDesign layout directly into web code.

 - Export to HTML (Legacy or HTML5): In Adobe InDesign, go to File → Export.
-Choose HTML or a more advanced option like HTML5 (often via an add-on or extension like in5).
+Choose HTML or a more advanced option, such as HTML5 (often via an add-on or extension like in5).
 You control how images are handled and how text styles map to CSS classes.

 - Clean the Code: The raw HTML exported from InDesign is often “bloated” or messy.
 Specialists or developers need to clean the code to improve load times and responsiveness, usually rewriting the CSS completely.